Resistance measurement and stacking breakout literature?

 The read voltage demo in the python library folder shows how to set up the ADC Differential Pi and read a voltage.

 To measure resistance you will need to convert that resistance into a voltage for the ADC input.
 The easiest way to do that will be to use a constant current source to supply a fixed current to the resistor and then measure the voltage across the resistor.
 You can use ohms law to calculate the resistance based on the current source and the voltage.
 As you have a wide range of resistances from 0.2R to 100K that complicates the circuit a bit.
-To get an accurate reading across the full resistance range you will need several different current source values and possibly use OpAmps to change the volatage gain before feeding it into the ADC inputs.
-There is quite a bit of information on google if you search for "measuring resistance using adc" so it may be worth looking around and see if someone else has already built a circuit you can copy.
+To get an accurate reading across the full resistance range you will need several different current source values and possibly use OpAmps to change the voltage gain before feeding it into the ADC inputs.
+There is quite a bit of information on google if you search for "measuring resistance using adc" so it may be worth looking around and seeing if someone else has already built a circuit you can copy.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader or other PDF reading software for your computer or mobile device.